 - Direct Assistance Grants: Direct assistance grants will provide funding to cover the non-medical expenses that often become unmanageable due to additional costs and loss of income associated with diagnosis and treatment.
 These costs include mortgage payments, utility bills, food, etc.

-- Ecosystem Support: Leveraging a network of corporations committed to giving back, the Financial Treatment Project will provide patients and families with pro-bono or discounted services to help manage everyday living costs that are often left unpaid during cancer treatment – such as transportation, communications, groceries and more.
+- Ecosystem Support: Leveraging a network of corporations committed to giving back, the Financial Treatment Initiative will provide patients and families with pro-bono or discounted services to help manage everyday living costs that are often left unpaid during cancer treatment – such as transportation, communications, groceries and more.

 We’re confident that the reports will confirm what we already know – families fighting cancer are more likely to have a positive outcome if they receive holistic financial support.
 With this evidence in hand, we’ll be better equipped to support policy transformation designed to reduce cancer treatment-related financial burdens and improve cancer patients’ outcomes.
 That means families like the Capellas, whose hardworking, devoted father was diagnosed with Stage IV prostate cancer, won’t have to choose between paying college tuition bills or paying treatment costs.
 Or families like the Sampsons, whose daughter is fighting acute lymphoblastic leukemia, won’t have to spend sleepless nights wondering how they’ll pay the mortgage.